brimdata/zed/CONTRIBUTING.md

 Before any PRs are merged to master, all tests must pass.

-To run unit tests in your local repo, execute
+To run unit tests in your local repo, execute:
 ```
 make test-unit
 ```

-And to run system tests, execute
+And to run system tests, execute:
 ```
 make test-system
 ```